CloudVE/cloudbridge/README.rst

 ===========

 cloudbridge provides a layer of abstraction over different cloud providers.
 It's a straightfoward implementation of the `bridge pattern`_.
+It is currently under development and is in a Pre-Alpha state.

 .. image:: https://codeclimate.com/github/gvlproject/cloudbridge/badges/gpa.svg
    :target: https://codeclimate.com/github/gvlproject/cloudbridge